LLNL/sundials/doc/ida/examples/source/index.rst

 users, though complete control over all internal parameters and time adaptivity algorithms is enabled through optional interface routines.

-CVode is developed by `Lawrence Livermore National Laboratory
+IDA is developed by `Lawrence Livermore National Laboratory
 <http://www.llnl.gov>`_, with support by the `US Department of Energy
 <http://www.doe.gov>`_ through the `FASTMath
 <https://scidac5-fastmath.lbl.gov/>`_ SciDAC-5 Institute, under
 subcontract 07NA27344.

-Along with the CVode solver, we have created a suite of example problems demonstrating its usage on applications written in C, C++ and Fortran 2003.
-These examples demonstrate a large variety of CVode solver options, including explicit, implicit and ImEx solvers, root- finding, Newton and fixed-point nonlinear solvers, direct and iterative linear solvers, adaptive resize capabilities, and the Fortran solver interface.
-While these examples are not an exhaustive set of all possible usage scenarios, they are designed to show a variety of exemplars, and can be used as templates for new problems using CVode's solvers.
-Further information on the CVode package itself may be found in the accompanying CVode user guide [R2018]_.
+Along with the IDA solver, we have created a suite of example problems demonstrating its usage on applications written in C, C++ and Fortran 2003.
+These examples demonstrate a large variety of IDA solver options, including explicit, implicit and ImEx solvers, root- finding, Newton and fixed-point nonlinear solvers, direct and iterative linear solvers, adaptive resize capabilities, and the Fortran solver interface.
+While these examples are not an exhaustive set of all possible usage scenarios, they are designed to show a variety of exemplars, and can be used as templates for new problems using IDA's solvers.
+Further information on the IDA package itself may be found in the accompanying IDA user guide [R2018]_.

 The following tables summarize the salient features of each of the example problems in this document.
 Each example is designed to be